Webhooks

 Overview

-Webhooks allow DataOne to notify partners in real time when Open Banking data is ready for consumption.
+Webhooks allow D•One to notify partners in real time when Open Banking data is ready for consumption.

 Why webhooks?

-NOTE - Webhooks are available with users sourced via direct connections only.
+NOTE - Webhooks are available for new connections and refreshes on users sourced via direct connections only.

 Available events

-Partners can subscribe to this event to be notified as soon as each account's transaction data is ready.
+Partners can subscribe to this event to be notified as soon as the Open Banking data for the account is ready to be consumed.

 How it works